 Top with slices of Gruyere.
 Sprinkle salt and pepper on top.

 Place the other piece of bread with the goat cheese side down on top of the sandwich.

 Cook until the bottom is browned, approximately 4 minutes.
 Flip the sandwich carefully and continue to cook until the opposite side is browned and the cheese is melted.

 What Are the Best Cheeses to Use for a Grilled Sandwich?

 When it comes to making the best ooey-gooey grilled sandwiches, it’s all about using the right dairy element to make it truly stand out.

 The key is to focus on melting cheeses like Gruyere, cheddar, and swiss.
 These are fantastic in flavor, and they melt really easily, so they make a great base.

 There’s also something to be said for the classic American – it’s a favorite that has stood the test of time for a reason.
 After all, it’s perfect for melting!

 Then you can go wild with the flavorful additions.
-You can add goat cheese, Asiago, or Parmesan for an extra tangy or savory, umami element.
+You can add goat cheese (especially if you enjoyed our Roasted Chicken and Fig Panini with Goat Cheese!), Asiago, or Parmesan for an extra tangy or savory, umami element.
 Add sweet ingredients like fig jam, fresh fruit, or sliced tomato.
 Fresh herbs like basil and dill add grassy, fresh notes.
 And adding crisp bacon or ham will bump up the savory flavor.

 There’s no end to the possibilities when you’re aiming to improve upon the humble grilled cheese.
 When you’re ready for the next adventure, don’t forget to check out our recipes for Peach and Basil Grilled Cheese, and Grilled Cheese with Homemade Tomato Jam.
 And once in awhile, it’s okay to serve up a few slices of the gooey orange stuff on white bread – we won’t tell anyone.